Oz web app for cloud agents import VideoEmbed from '@components/VideoEmbed.astro'; The [Oz web app](https://oz.warp.dev) provides a visual interface for managing cloud agents. You can start runs, browse agents and skills, create schedules, configure environments, and set up integrations—all without

 Creating a schedule

-- Prompt — Define what the agent should do each time it runs
+- Add the prompt that the agent should follow each time it runs.

 Managing schedules